 When someone commits a violation or theft of intellectual property, it is referred to as infringement, if occurring with patent copyright or a trademark.
 The term misappropriation would be used if the theft or violation occurs with trade secrets and can sometimes be considered a criminal matter depending on the set of circumstances.

 In 2011, the use of counterfeit copyrighted and trademarked work was a $600 billion industry accounting for 7 percent of all global trade.
 Often, civil legal cases are settled to compensate the wronged party, but criminal sanctions can be used if deemed necessary.

 Since an infringement case involves no tangible property, victims are often unaware of the occurrence until they are notified by authorities.
 To combat widespread infringement problems, the United States Congress continues to expand and strengthen the criminal laws against violations of intellectual property.

 If you need help with a violation of intellectual property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.